hofff/contao-trueurl/README.md

 Contao Extension - The other better folderurl extension for Contao OpenSource CMS

-Irrespective of the settings in the starting point, you can make and overwrite different settings for each page individually (ignore alias inheritance of start page, exclude from alias inheritance, inherit alias from parent page)
+Independent of the settings in the start page, you can set and override different settings for each page individually (ignore alias inheritance from start page, exclude from alias inheritance, inherit alias from parent page).